-The question then (after the substantial mid-May correction) was whether it could also overrun the 4,238 all-time high, as has now transpired.
-Yet the current FOMC influenced selloff will test the proposition of this remaining a 'risk-on' psychology into lower supports.
+The question then (after the substantial mid-May correction) was whether it could also overrun the 4,238 all-time high, as had recently transpired prior to the return of a bout of 'Fed Cread'.
+Yet that FOMC influenced selloff vigorously tested the proposition of this remaining a 'risk-on' psychology into lower supports, and it has seemed to survive.